Instructions for Housing Unit's tenants

 As a tenant, you are obligated to take good care of your apartment and ensure its general cleanliness.
 Clean the apartment regularly, and clean things like floor drains and ventilation valves a few times a year.

 Inform the maintenance company or your lessor immediately of any faults you observe.
-Report faults electronically in the tenant’s e-services.
+Report faults electronically in the tenant’s e-services(Link leads to external service).

 - In case of water damage in your apartment, notify the maintenance company immediately.
 You can find the contact information on the noticeboard of your staircase.